 4. Restricted Ketogenic Diet for Therapeutic Uses

-Based on studies, ketosis is a beneficial condition for treating cancer.
+Based on studies, ketosis may be a beneficial condition for managing certain types of cancer.
 When you restrict carbohydrate intake below 20-50 grams, your body runs out of glycogen stores and starts producing ketone bodies.
-Healthy cells can use ketones for energy, but cancer cells cannot and they literally starve to death.
-While glucose is the main "food" for cancer cells, a study from 2010 published in the Journal of Cancer Research shows that pancreatic tumor cells use fructose specifically to divide and proliferate.
+Healthy cells can use ketones for energy, but some types of cancer cells cannot use ketones.
+While glucose is the main "food" for some cancer cells, a study from 2010 published in the Journal of Cancer Research suggests that pancreatic tumor cells use fructose specifically to divide and proliferate.

-Additionally, ketogenic diets have been used for treating: neurological diseases (Alzheimer’s disease, Parkinson’s disease, autism, depression, migraines, epilepsy), chronic fatigue syndrome, polycystic ovarian syndrome (POS) and more.
+Additionally, emerging research suggests that ketogenic diets may be beneficial for managing neurological diseases (Alzheimer’s disease, Parkinson’s disease, autism, depression, migraines, epilepsy), chronic fatigue syndrome, polycystic ovarian syndrome (POS) and more.

 Note: Any dietary experiments with fasting and the ketogenic diet are best done under medical supervision, particularly if you have a medical condition or take any daily medications.